s-c-p/c-pl-a/journaling.md

 Your behavioral activation system, on the other hand, is what attunes you to rewards.
 When you perceive these rewards, your behavioral activation system encourages you to action so you can obtain the reward.

+BIS and BAS are in constant tension, BIS dominates some parts of your life, BAS others.
+Most people have an avoidance-orientation toward life.
+They aren't acting according to their deepest desires.
+Instead, they're playing it safe.
+They're calculating their moves to ensure they don't look stupid.

+It's good to be careful and have backup plans but daily actions should not be dictated by *avoidance mentality*.